 Founding Partner

-Whether walking her clients through the probate process or drafting complex legal documents, Amanda Moore approaches her practice with compassion, clear analysis, and common sense.
+Whether walking her clients through the estate planning process or drafting complex legal documents, Amanda Moore approaches her practice with compassion, clear analysis, and common sense.
 Her approach comes from a long career in public service.
 A graduate of Yale Law School, Amanda currently serves as an elected member of the Board of Education for Murfreesboro City Schools.

 Amanda clerked for the Chief Judge of the U.S. Court of Appeals for the Sixth Circuit, a position that gave her an intimate view of appellate practice and successful written and oral advocacy.
 She was then awarded a national Equal Justice Works Fellowship to represent clients in need at a civil legal aid firm in Appalachian Kentucky.
 Moore was later appointed the Rowan County Trial Commissioner.
 After moving to Tennessee, she worked for many years for a national law and policy organization focused on economic and racial justice.